You Support This Site

 Dino was one of those few folks who saw the tragedy that one of the original screenwriters, Ruth Rose, saw in Kong, and approved.

 Writer Ruth Rose, who co-wrote the 1933 script with James Ashmore Creelman from an original story by Merian C. Cooper and Edgar Wallace, saw a lovable giant fuzzball ape, and when she had the chance to exert more of her vision in the sequel, SON OF KONG, turned the giant ape into a smaller, goofy, cutesy, daffy clown.
 SON OF KONG fared so poorly that the studio, RKO Pictures, folded up shop on giant apes for the next 16 years.
 Writer Ruth Rose, along with Director Ernest B. Schoedsack, then created a successively smaller ape.
-MIGHTY JOE YOUNG, without the KONG moniker, and attracted beauceau (boo koo) bucks for RKO Pictures (not KING KONG money but not bad).
-But whenever the original KING KONG went into theatrical re-release (which is what studios did before home video), it made nearly as much as MIGHTY JOE YOUNG.
+MIGHTY JOE YOUNG, without the KONG moniker, attracted beauceau (boo koo) bucks for RKO Pictures (not KING KONG money but not bad).
+But whenever the original KING KONG went into theatrical re-release (which is what studios did before home video), it made nearly as much as MIGHTY JOE YOUNG did in its first week: only Every Single Time.

 KONG continued to be a cash cow because KING KONG had something that no other pretender had: KING KONG wasn't cute and he wasn't lovable.
 He was a vicious wild animal living in a brutal environment.
 He killed for territory, he killed to protect his property, and he killed because he enjoyed killing.
 That's the way Edgar Wallace and Merian C. Cooper saw him, but that wasn't the way Ruth Rose wanted Kong to be.
 Rose wanted cute and cuddly: Blonde even.